hainp/espada/docs/How_It_Works.md

 The `mode` parameter is always optional and will take the default value of `:global`.

+Two keybindings are considered equal if their `:keys` and `:mode` are equal.

 To rebind, simply add the keybinding again.

 **Notes:** Quick way to create a keybinding and register: `bindkey("<ctrl> s", Proc.new { save }, :global)`.